i2STSinclair/MiniRPG/MiniRPG/Readme.md

 - Implements INotifyPropertyChanged and provides a protected OnPropertyChanged(string propertyName) method.
 - Follows standard MVVM pattern for property change notification.

+---

+## MainViewModel and Supporting Classes Added

+- Created MainViewModel.cs in the ViewModels folder.
+  - Inherits from BaseViewModel.
+  - Adds CurrentViewModel property (BaseViewModel).
+  - Adds ShowMapCommand and ShowBattleCommand properties using RelayCommand.
+  - Commands switch CurrentViewModel between new MapViewModel() and new BattleViewModel().
+  - Comments added for future transitions/animations.
+- Implemented RelayCommand in ViewModels folder for MVVM command binding.
+- Added placeholder MapViewModel and BattleViewModel classes inheriting from BaseViewModel.

 This line is kept as requested.